 The transfer of a temporary/wage account employee to another temporary/wage account position must be processed using the appropriate workflow procedures.

-Supervisors should note that if a temporary/wage account employee is transferring to a different department, the new department must obtain the appropriate information from the former department and the former department must also sign the form.
+Managers should note that if a temporary/wage account employee is transferring to a different department, the new department must obtain the appropriate information from the former department and the former department must also sign the form.
 All forms must be received by Compensation prior to the proposed start date of the position.

 Regular Employees in a University Department Transferring to Temporary/Wage Account Positions